Distributed MIMO Networks with Rotary ULAs for Indoor Scenarios under Rician Fading: Optimal Angular Positions of the RULAs

 \section{Optimal Angular Positions of the RULAs}

 In each time slot, $K$ distinct MTDs are active.
-As shown in our previous work \cite{tominaga2024}, a distinct optimal angular position exists for the RULA for each subset of $K$ positions of active MTDs.
-Moreover, high-speed industrial servo motors can change their positions in a few milliseconds \cite{Constar,Yaskawa}, thus they can track slow-to-moderate network dynamics in practice.
+Our previous work \cite{tominaga2024} shows a distinct optimal angular position for the RULA for each subset of $K$ locations of active MTDs.
+Moreover, high-speed industrial servo motors can change their angular positions within a few milliseconds\footnote{In this work, we assume that the rotation of the RULAs is performed only once and before the uplink data transmission phase.
+Consequently, the time required to rotate the RULAs does not yield channel aging or any other impact on the uplink data transmission.
+Nevertheless, timing requirements are crucial for the operation of our proposed system, and we intend to study them more thoroughly in future extensions of this work.} with very high precision \cite{Constar,Yaskawa}.
+Thus, they can track slow-to-moderate network dynamics in practice.
+Moreover, assuming the ULA is implemented as a microstrip patch antenna array, similar to the prototypes studied in \cite{host2013,kothapudi2019,binliu2020,tetsuya2021}, it will be lightweight.
+Hence, it will not impose a significant payload burden on the servo motor.

 Let $\theta_q\in[-\pi,\pi]$ denote the rotation of the RULA of the $q$-th AP.
 A RULA and its angular position concerning two active MTDs, before and after its rotation, is illustrated in Fig. \ref{Illustration_RULA}.
 The angle between the $k$-th MTD and the $q$-th AP after the rotation of the RULA is given by \cite{onel_francisco_2021}